Resident Evil: Infinite Darkness: Comic miniseries

-In October 2020, American distributor company Tokyopop announced a "manga-style" graphic novel based on the series and that it will release alongside the anime.
-The eventual 5 part miniseries titled Resident Evil: Infinite Darkness - The Beginning was pushed back to 8 March 2022, and then to September 2022 but is delayed again with its final release date being December 21, 2022.
-A graphic novel collection containing all five parts is currently scheduled for a September release of 2023.
+In October 2020, American distributor company Tokyopop announced a "manga-style" graphic novel based on the series and that it will be released alongside the anime.
+The eventual 5 part miniseries titled Resident Evil: Infinite Darkness - The Beginning was pushed back to 8 March 2022, and then to September 2022 but was delayed again with its final release date being December 21, 2022.
+A graphic novel collection of all issues was released on March 12, 2024.